 - 9. Select USB from the Download Port drop-down list.
-The message "Connection to USB" displays, followed by the message "Downloading.
-Please Wait."
-This process may take five to ten minutes. - 10.
+The message "Connection to USB" displays, followed by the message "Downloading... please wait."
+This process may take five to ten minutes. - The download process should always take more than 30 seconds. - 10.
 When the process is complete, the message "Download successful.
 IND310drive will automatically reboot" displays.
 The boot-up procedure may take two to three minutes longer than usual.
 After reboot, remove the USB device. - 11.
 Reconfigure the unit and return the Metrology Switch to the Locked position.